blakegarretson/essentials/main.md

 - *The above options can honestly be a bit overwhelming if you just want to edit a simple Markdown file.
 Also worth considering:*

     - [uFocus](https://desairem.com/wordpress/ufocus/) is a lightweight distraction-free editor for the Mac.
 Its Markdown support and clean interface make it a perfect choice for quick prose writing.
 Even though it is simple, there are plenty of customization options to make it work and look just like you want it to.
 It’s a wonderful app if you don’t need live-preview. **(Mac)**
-    - [WriteMonkey](http://writemonkey.com/) is a distraction-free text editor with a few handy features that pushed it to the front of the pack back when distraction-free editors were new and all the rage.
-Its development has slowed down (stopped??), but it still works fine even if it feels a bit outdated at this point. **(Windows)**
     - [MarkEdit](https://github.com/MarkEdit-app/MarkEdit) reminds me more of a code editor that supports Markdown than a modern writing app, but it is excellent at being a “Markdown code editor”.
 Besides syntax highlighting, it  has keyboard shortcuts and toolbar commands to handle all your Markdown formatting needs.
 There is no inline live-preview, but there is an extension available that adds side-by-side preview.
 There is also builtin *pandoc* support to generate various formats, including PDF, HTML, and EPUB. **(Mac)**
     - [MarkText](https://github.com/marktext/marktext) is a cross–platform option that I probably would have included as one of my first choices due to its excellent live-preview and intuitive interface, but development seems to have stopped, so I question its longevity.
 MarkText looks like a clone of [Typora](https://typora.io) (a paid app), so if you like Typora, you may prefer the free MarkText instead.
     - [Inkwell](https://inkwell.4worlds.dev) is another editor worthy of your consideration.
 It’s stated goal is to replace and surpass [Typora](https://typora.io), but the free version of Inkwell does have limitations on exporting to PDF and HTML.
 Not a deal breaker for me since I can use pandoc to do the conversion, but it isn’t ideal.
 Also, instead of live preview, it has a side-by-side preview window, which isn’t my favorite way to interact with Markdown.